SuperSimen/vim-pathfinder/README.md

 Vim plugin that manages the path variable.
 This makes file searching with the native `:find` and `gf` commands easier.

-The plugin provides two Vim commands: `UpdatePath` and `Cd`. `UpdatePath` will fill the path variable and runs when Vim launches.
-It does not run on directory change, therefore `Cd` is available.
-It is just like `cd` except it runs `UpdatePath` just after the directory changes.
+The plugin provides two Vim commands: `:UpdatePath` and `:Cd`. `:UpdatePath` will fill the path variable and runs when Vim launches.
+It does not run on directory change, therefore `:Cd` is available.
+It is just like `:cd` except it runs `:UpdatePath` just after the directory changes.

-`UpdatePath` looks for a parent `.git` directory and uses that as the project root directory.
+`:UpdatePath` looks for a parent `.git` directory and uses that as the project root directory.
 It uses the current directory if no repository is found.

 It also reads `.gitignore` in project root if found, and ignores listed directories.